CJSoftLabs/SurveyJsPcfWrapper/README.md

 This repository provides a wrapper PCF components for SurveyJs to be used in Powerplatform.

 ## Features
-SurveyJS Form Wrapper - PCF component which wraps the SurveyJS form component for Powerapps.
+SurveyJS Form Wrapper - PCF component which wraps the SurveyJS form component for Powerplatform.

-SurveyJS Creator Wrapper - PCF component which wraps the SurveyJS Creator component for Powerapps.
+SurveyJS Creator Wrapper - PCF component which wraps the SurveyJS Creator component for Powerplatform.

 ## Licensing